-Child Psychologist Shares Signs You Have a ‘Highly Spoiled’ Child & What To Do About It
+Child Psychologist Shares Signs You Might Have a Spoiled Child & What To Do About It

-Never takes a first offer (of No): They expect to get their way, and usually do.
-They like to be the ones making the conditions and telling the parent no.
+• They never take a first offer: A spoiled child usually expects to get their way (because they usually do!).
+A spoiled child prefers to be the one making the conditions and telling the parent no.

-I want the world and I want it now!: Since their own needs and desires are their biggest concern, inconveniencing others isn’t on their radar.
+• Their needs are always a priority: Again, this depends on the age, but a spoiled child may view their own needs and desires are their biggest concern and not recognize an inconvenience to others.
 Parents and caregivers are expected to set priorities aside and start catering to their needs and wants.

-Me, myself, and I: They feel entitled and expect special favors.
-If another kid in class gets an MVP sticker, they get upset and say: “I deserve it more!”
+• Me, myself, and I: They feel entitled and expect special favors.
+If another kid in the class gets an MVP sticker, they get upset and say: “I deserve it more!”

 The road to unspoiling may be a rocky one.